thunderbotio/thunderbot.io/_posts/2017-01-07-how-to-config-auto-snipe.md

 - Snipe,AutoSnipe
 ---

-Auto snipe is an interesting feature that necrobot ship with release but not turn on it by default.
+Auto snipe is an interesting feature that thunderbot ship with release but not turn on it by default.
 You need to turn it on to use, please follow below steps to get it up and running.

 Search for "DataSharingConfig" in the config.json file or DataSharingConfig in excel tab if you run bot with excel config